Juba Central Equatoria, South Sudan Travel Guide

 Your country's Juba embassy or consulate may have social media accounts with updates or alerts.

 No dedicated Juba or Southern Sudan tourist guidebooks are broadly available.
 General East Africa guidebooks might contain minimal sections.
-Basic city maps may be local, but offline digital maps typically more trustworthy and current.
+Basic city maps may be local, but offline digital maps typically more trustworthy and up-to-date.

 "A Rope from the Sky" by Zach Vertin: has a comprehensive history of South Sudan's independence.
 "Emma's War" by Deborah Scroggins: A biography set in Sudan and South Sudan, giving personal perspectives on the area's conflicts.
 Seek academic texts or non-fiction by journalists and aid workers for perspective.